bmlam/EasyGrantsAdmin/README.md

 at sites where PRIVATE SYNONYMS are preferred for whatever reason, managing the synonyms is as painful as grants, from a developers point of view.

-Lets be honest: dealing with grants and syonyms are no intellectual changes at all and therefore the task should not cost an undue amount of effort.
+Lets be straight: dealing with grants and syonyms are no intellectual changes at all and therefore the task should not cost an undue amount of effort.

 I have worked at many sites facing these challenges and have in fact not seen any solution which makes the task painless for deveolpers.